Last Updated on 1 month by The Mintly Team

 Laboratory-grown coloured stones, Imitations, and Disclosure

-Until a few years ago, it was still considered the fundamental way, technologically speaking, to be able to make gemstone-quality diamonds in a laboratory.
+Making the Gemstone quality diamonds in a lab comes with challenges.
 The results are small (under a carat) and industrial-grade—great for use in cutting tools, given the hardness of diamonds, but not high-quality enough for engagement rings.

 The machines and processes used to make man-made diamonds have become more refined in recent years, finally able to simulate the extreme pressure and temperatures deep within the Earth’s core that created organic diamonds over billions of years.
 Today’s lab-grown diamonds are finally of sufficient quality to be certified by third-party institutions, such as the Gemological Institute of America, as real.

-Simply put, these are diamonds/stones grown in a lab.
+Simply put, Lab process approach make these diamonds/stones.
 These labs use cutting-edge technology to replicate the natural processes that create diamonds/coloured gemstones found on the earth.
 The end result is a lab-created gemstone/diamond that is the same as a mined one chemically, physically, and optically.
 A lab-created stone is “grown” inside a lab using cutting-edge technology that replicates the natural diamond growing process.

 How are coloured stones certified and graded?